FarhanFDjabari/FarhanFDjabari/README.md

 **About Me!**

-- 👨🏽‍💻 I’m currently a Information Technology (IT) Undergrad student at Brawijaya University, Indonesia
+- 👨🏽‍💻 I’m a Information Technology (IT) Fresh Graduate.
 - 🌱 I’m currently exploring Flutter and Kotlin.
 - 🤔 My interest lies in mobile app development.
 - 💬 Ask me about anything, I love to answer!